dmarov/portfolio-src/README.md

 4. `docker compose down [--volumes]` - to stop detached container [and clear volumes]

+5. `docker compose -f idle.docker-compose.yml up` - to start idle container (to upgrade angular and so on)

 ## Unit testing

 1. Use `ng test` to run unit tests once